dacrands/flask-smart-monitor/README.md

 ![flask frame](https://i.imgur.com/yTIpYmGl.jpg)

-# Flask Smart Frame
+# ToViewIt

-Flask Smart Frame is a productivity application and a piece of art.
+ToViewIt is a productivity application and a piece of art.
 More specifically, it is a to-do list application that has all sorts of extra features, intended to be used on either your desktop or laptop.

 ### User Features